As Texas border arrests law teeters in court, other GOP states also push tougher immigration policy

 "How ‘united’ will our states be when they each have different laws on who can call them home?”
 Luna said.

-Jeff Amy in Atlanta; Holly Ramer in Concord, New Hampshire; Brendan Farrington in Tallahassee, Florida; Brian Witte in Annapolis, Maryland; Steve Karnowski in Minneapolis; and Scott McFetridge in Des Moines, Iowa, contributed to this report.
+Jeff Amy in Atlanta; Holly Ramer in Concord, New Hampshire; Brendan Farrington in Tallahassee, Florida; Brian Witte in Annapolis, Maryland; Steve Karnowski in Minneapolis; Steve LeBlanc in Boston; and Scott McFetridge in Des Moines, Iowa, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.